shosephiroth/Shosephiroth/README.md

 - 👯 I’m looking to collaborate on: ...
 Front-End Development Projects and Music
 - 🤔 I’m looking for help with: ... cooking!
 I bought an Instapot.
 - 💬 Ask me about: ...
 Making music, Astrology, Pokemon, Digimon
-- 📫 How to reach me: ...
-Follow the White Rabbit
 - ⚡ Fun fact: ...
 I have three fur babies (cats but I love dogs too!)

 <!--